Local GLM OCR with llama.cpp on AIPC(no API Key)

 ErrorCauseSolution

-llama-cli command not foundllama-cli.exe path not set correctlyVerify <OCR_DIR>\llama.cpp\llama-cli.exe exists
+llama-server not foundllama-server.exe path not set correctlyVerify <OCR_DIR>\llama.cpp\llama-server.exe exists

 ggml_vulkan: no devices foundVulkan driver not installedUpdate GPU driver